Schedule for the 2020 NFL playoffs

 Sunday, Feb 2 at Miami

-Reporting by Gene Cherry in Salvo, North Carolina; Editing by Cynthia Osterman, Christian Schmollinger and Toby Davis
+Reporting by Gene Cherry in Salvo, North Carolina; Editing by Richard Pullin